liquity/dev/README.md

 - Its ETH and LQTY gains are paid out
 - Its tagged front end’s LQTY gains are paid out to that front end
-- The deposit is updated, with new snapshots of `P`, `S` and `G` -The front end’s stake updated, with new snapshots of `P` and `G`
+- The deposit is updated, with new snapshots of `P`, `S` and `G`
+- The front end’s stake updated, with new snapshots of `P` and `G`

 When a liquidation occurs:
-- A LQTY reward event occurs, and G is updated
+- A LQTY reward event occurs, and `G` is updated

 ## Liquity System Fees